-The Foundation subsequently measures all of its financial assets and financial liabilities at amortized cost, except for investments in equity instruments that are quoted in an active market and fixed income securities, which are measured at fair value.
+The Foundation subsequently measures all of its financial assets and financial liabilities at amortized cost, except for investments in equity instruments that are quoted in an active market and fixed income securities other than term deposits, which are measured at fair value.
 Changes in fair value are recognized in the statement of operations.